Mapping class groupoids and Thompson's groups: Full fundamental modular groupoid

-Since the isotropy group of $\pimcg(S)$ is isomorphic to $\mod(S)$ for a surface $S$ of finite type, the isotropy groups of connected components of $\pimcg$ gives an uncountable number of analogues of mapping class groups.
+Since the isotropy group $\pmg(S)$ of $\pimcg(S)$ surjects onto $\mod(S)$, the isotropy groups of connected components of $\pimcg$ gives analogues of -extended- mapping class groups; there exists an uncountable number of them.
 Naturally, these will not be finitely generated nor presented in general.
-Figure~\ref{cccp} exhibits graphs from three different connected components (whose isotropy groups may well be finitely presented).
+Figure~\ref{cccp} exhibits graphs from three different connected components.
+Note that the mapping class group of the ambient surface $S^{g=0}_{n=\infty}$ is an uncountable group for such surfaces.

+Since $\pimcg(\G^* )$ is a connected groupoid, its isotropy groups are (non-canonically) isomorphic.
+This justifies the following the notation $\pmg(\G^* )$ for the isotropy group of $\pimcg(\G^* )$, which we shall adopt from this point on.